First Air Conditioning System: 12 Useful HVAC Tips If Your New To Your Air Conditioning System

 If you don’t change the filter on a regular basis, it can become clogged and damage the unit.
 This simple tip is one of the best things you can do to maintain your HVAC system.

-2. Keep Vents Open
+2. Keep Vents Open on your Air Conditioning System

 You might get a little chilly and be tempted to close the air vents in certain rooms.
 Some people opt to close vents in order to save money since it feels like you’re keeping rooms cool that you never use.